dib-lab/dibsi/index.md

 ### [Topic specific workshops](workshops.html)

-We are running nine topic-specific workshops this summer!
+We are running several topic-specific workshops this summer!
 Visit [the workshops page](workshops.html) for details or click on the image below.